BestTimesToVisit.com Logo

 Shared Shuttles (e.g., Interbus, Gray Line)

-The most budget-friendly option, these buses run regularly between Quepos (the nearest town to Manuel Antonio) and San José.
-From Quepos, you'll need to take a local bus or taxi to the park entrance.
+The most budget-friendly option, public buses connect Quepos (the town adjacent to Manuel Antonio) with San Jose and other major cities.
+From Quepos, you'll need to take a local bus or taxi to your final destination in Manuel Antonio.

 Rental Car